-- Pour enough olive oil in a medium to a large frying pan to cover 1/2 inch deep.
-Heat the olive oil for frying to about 355 F degrees.
+Pour enough olive oil in a medium-to-large frying pan to cover 1/2-inch deep.
+Heat the olive oil for frying to about 355 F.

 If you want variety or simply do not eat ham, substitute 1/2 cup finely minced, cooked chicken for the ham.